 Explore the lives of people who went above and beyond to help others.
 See how radical love lived out by one person can make a significant difference in the lives of others.
 Study the farreaching impact that individuals had through outreach programs they began, many of which were sustained beyond their lifetimes.
 Uncover the motivating role of their faith in propelling them into works of mercy.
 Seek to understand their interior lives that drove their exterior contributions.
 Be inspired by people of faith who dedicated their lives to serving others.
 Look for ways you can move forward in making a difference.
 Students of all faith traditions (or no faith tradition) are welcome in this class.
 Many of the examples will come from a Christian perspective but students will be welcome and encouraged to research and share examples from other faith traditions as well.

 The population of elderly people is growing, and more and more of our elderly are living in assisted living settings or group living communities.
 Students will interview residents of a group living community to determine what issues and needs they have, then utilize the resources of the Maker’s Lab to design and build projects to improve living conditions for the community.
-We will use the first three days in November in the lab to learn about the resources of the Maker’s Lab, to set-up and learn the basics of online CAD programs, and to work as a group to formulate a plan of action.
+We will use the first days to learn about the resources of the Maker’s Lab, to set-up and learn the basics of online CAD programs, and to work as a group to formulate a plan of action.
 December will be a time to reach out to elderly populations, research needs, and design solutions.

 Seniors enrolled in Mercersburg’s Advanced Program for Global Studies will investigate how to put their senior research thesis into action.
 Embracing the theme of “Making a Difference,” students will examine their research topic and create an actionable plan that will help people.
 Ideally this experience will help students bridge the gap between academic study and active participation, to consider their research, and figure out how to act upon that work to effect meaningful change.
 Though there will be flexibility to allow each student the creativity as to how this will take shape, the typical “Call to Action” will be in two parts: a proposal/cover letter and an explanatory report.